 - Parental Substitute: Samuel L. Jackson mentioned this was the type of relationship Fury and Black Widow have.
 It's most obvious in The Winter Soldier when Fury seemingly dies and she is really stricken as a result.

 - Precision F-Strike:

 - Properly Paranoid: Fury only extends conditional trust.
 Ever.
-He lives in a world where blackmail, deep cover agents, hypnosis, and just plain mind control are potential factors.
+In fairness, he lives in a world where blackmail, deep cover agents, and just plain mind control are potential factors for betrayal.
 Anyone might be a traitor, and anyone else might eventually be turned or tortured into telling everything they know.
-This attitude and the Crazy-Prepared mentality stemming from it is a key factor in saving the world in Captain America: The Winter Soldier.
+This attitude and the Crazy-Prepared mentality stemming from it is a key factor in saving the world in Captain America: The Winter Soldier, as he has contingency plans for if someone tried to so much as delete his retinal scan.
 But the trope is also deconstructed at times: he has made strategic errors by trusting too little when necessary.

 - Pungeon Master: Downplayed; he means these statements seriously, but he often makes puns alluding to his single eye, i.e. "Eyes on me", "You need to keep both eyes open", "I've got my eye on you", etc.

 - Reasonable Authority Figure: Fury never takes an agent's failure lightly, but attributes such things to enemy action or trickery rather than blaming his people.
 He accepts that he, and every one of his people, are expendable... but he'll never spend those lives lightly or meaninglessly.

 - Remember the New Guy?: He apparently knew Captain Marvel back in the 1990s, and even had her on a pager to contact her in the case of a cosmic emergency, but he never told anyone about this — since secrets are kind of his thing.